tlwl19/EGL314/README.md

 label5.grid(row=1, column=2)
 ```

-Next, We will create the preview of what the user have choose:
+Next, We will create the preview of what the user has chosen:

 Text:
 ```
 previewtitle = Label(luckframe, text="", font=('Arial', 15))
 previewtitle.grid(row=2, column=3)
 ```
-We will need to remove the preview tile from the inital boot(appear when trigger)
+We will need to remove the preview tile from the inital boot(appear when triggered)
 ```
 previewtitle.grid_forget()
 ```